purushotham-rayi/Tutorials/Docker Setup for Data Engineering/setup questions.md

 # Setup Questions

-1. Can I bind two host volumes to a single docker container?
+1. Can I bind two host volumes to a single docker container in MongoDB?
     - No, you cannot.
 You can only mount one bind volume.
 2. How to save data of two separate apps in a single mongodb image MongoDB image?
     - Just save it to two different databases.
 MongoDB allows all the data to be saved to /data/db folder only.
 If you need complete isolation between the two projects, create two separate containers for each.
 3. What about Spark.
 Can we save output files of two projects in two separate folders?
     ### Two separate Docker compose files
     - Create two separate containers using docker compose.